 The Water Line Road is part of the boundary of the Kachina Peaks Wilderness Area.
-Before you get into the Inner Basin everything past the gas line and upslope is basically the legal wilderness area and everything down slope is legally just forest.
+Before you get into the Inner Basin, everything past the gas line and upslope is basically the legal wilderness area, and everything downslope is legally just forest.
 It looks the same on either side.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.